-What is your favorite thing about Athletics or Sport in General?
+What is your favourite thing about Athletics or Sport in General?

 I like showing other people with a Disability that you can do it, that just because people think you cannot do something, it doesn’t mean that with help Support that you really can do it.
 I also like getting to see Australia and compete in new places, I used to be really scared of going to new places, but now It means I get to make new friends and see different things.

 Thank you so much for your time!
 And Good Luck